Simon Armitage ‘excited to be northerner’ getting City of London freedom

 Simon Armitage has said he is “excited” to receive the freedom of the City of London, despite being a northerner all his life.

-The Poet Laurete, who was brought up in Marsden, West Yorkshire, attended the ceremony on Wednesday at the Barbican Centre’s Conservatory, the first time it was held there.
+The Poet Laureate, who was brought up in Marsden, West Yorkshire, attended the ceremony on Wednesday at the Barbican Centre’s Conservatory, the first time it was held there.

 The Freedom ceremony is mostly held in the Chamberlain’s Court at Guildhall or The Mansion House.